Faqir Hussain: International career

 Hussain played for the Pakistan national team in the 1960s.
 He was among the players present in the 1960 Asian Cup qualifiers hosted by India in Ernakulam in 1959, where Pakistan faced Iran, India and Israel twice each in the qualifiers.
 Hussain scored a goal in a memorable victory over Iran by 4–1.

-In 1964, he also played 1964 Summer Olympics qualification against Iran in Teheran and the match was lost by 1–4.
-Second match was played at Lahore and Pakistan won the match by 1–0 but failed to qualify on aggregate.
+In 1964, he also played 1964 Summer Olympics qualification against Iran.
 He also played at the 1965 RCD Cup.